 Be aware that for some MPE-compatible plugins, MPE functionality must also be activated from within the plugin.
 Check your plugin’s manual to learn about its MPE workflow.
 When MPE is activated in the plugin, 'Pressure' will be controlled by Osmose Initial Pressure axis and 'CC74 (MPE Timbre/Slide)' is controlled by Osmose's Aftertouch axis.
 For more details, see config menu.

-In most MPE synths, the maximum MPE note pitch bend range (Axe X) is set to +-48 semitones by default.
-Adjust the ‘bending range’ fraction on Osmose (Ext Midi mode > sensitivity menu > bending tab) for a more playable range.
-Example: When the maximum pitch bend range in your external synth is set to 48 semitones, set the fraction in Osmose to 1/48 to end up with a +/-1 semitone range for note bend gestures.
+In most MPE synths, the MPE note pitch bend range (Axe X) is set to +-48 semitones by default.
+By default, the per-note ‘bending range’ fraction on Osmose (Ext Midi mode > sensitivity menu > bending tab) is set to 1/48, so you will end up with a +/-1 semitone range for note bend gestures.

 Integrating Osmose as an external instrument in Cubase